ti-bone/tg-antibot/README.md

 Note that the bot does not respond to commands, it just does not have them.

-You need to add the bot to the chat and give it the rights "Delete message" and "Restrict users".
+You need to add a bot to the chat and give it "Delete messages" and "Restrict users" permissions

 ## Self-Hosted
 ### Prepare for build

-You need to have installed GoLang 1.18 at least to build that, also you need to have git installed.
+You will need [GoLand](https://www.jetbrains.com/go) version 1.18 pre-installed at least, as well as [Git](https://git-scm.com)

 Clone source code: